The Mechanical Universe: A

 Because ultrahard fullerite is so much harder than diamond,

-we may venture the guess that it's harder than carbon nitride as well,
+we may guess that it's harder than carbon nitride as well,

-but we won't know for sure until someone manages to make a carbon nitride crystal
+but we won't know for sure until someone makes a carbon nitride crystal

 big enough to test...